 Samsung Electronics Co.
-(005930) won a court order rescinding a ban on U.S. sales of the Galaxy Tab 10.1 tablet computer that’s part of a global dispute with Apple Inc. (AAPL) for dominance of the mobile device market.
+(005930) won a court order rescinding a ban on U.S. sales of the Galaxy Tab 10.1 tablet computer that’s part of a global dispute with Apple Inc. (AAPL:US) for dominance of the mobile device market.

 U.S. District Judge Lucy Koh in San Jose, California, issued the order today after a federal appeals court gave her jurisdiction over the matter.

 Koh had imposed the temporary sales ban in June, before a patent-infringement trial between Apple and Samsung that ended Aug.
 24 with a $1.05 billion jury verdict for the iPhone and iPad maker.
 The jury found that Suwon, South Korea-based Samsung didn’t infringe a design patent that had been the basis for the Tab 10.1 sales ban.

 “The court agrees with Samsung that the sole basis for the June 26 preliminary injunction was the court’s finding that that Samsung likely infringed” the design patent at issue in the lawsuit, Koh wrote in today’s order.
 “The jury has found otherwise.
 Thus, the sole basis for the June 26 preliminary injunction no longer exists.”